William Douglas, 6th Earl of Morton: Ruthven Raid and Earl of Morton

-The title Earl of Morton was declared forfeit in 1581 when Regent Morton, the 4th earl, was attainted; and the title was granted to John Maxwell, 7th Lord Maxwell, a grandson of the 3rd earl.
+The title Earl of Morton was declared forfeit in 1581 when Regent Morton, the 4th earl, was attainted; and the title was granted to John Maxwell, 8th Lord Maxwell, a grandson of the 3rd earl.
 While Regent Morton was on trial in January 1581, William and other leading members of the family were not allowed to come to Edinburgh, and in March he was ordered to live north of Cromarty.
 A year later he joined in the Raid of Ruthven, and when this faction was defeated he was exiled in France at La Rochelle, returning in 1586.

 The 17th century historian David Hume of Godscroft relates that Agnes Leslie wrote to her husband saying she would prevent their son Robert from joining him at the Lords Enterprisers attempt to take Stirling Castle in 1584, saying it was a foolish work that would ruin them.
 William replied that their course was honourable, and intended for the good of the church, and he trusted in providence.
 Robert and their son-in-law Laurence Oliphant were banished to France despite their mother's efforts, and were lost at sea in a battle with "Hollanders" or pirates.

 In 1586, the attainder on the Morton earldom was reversed and the title returned to the 4th earl's family.
 By the 4th earl's will, on the death of Archibald Douglas, 8th Earl of Angus in 1588, William Douglas succeeded to the earldom of Morton, which brought him additional lands and houses including Dalkeith Palace, Aberdour Castle, Auchterhouse and Drochil Castle.
 In May 1590 he hosted the Danish Admiral Peder Munk at the Newhouse of Lochleven.
 Munk had been at Falkland Palace to accept the property as part of the dowry of Anne of Denmark.

 In August 1592 the court was at Dalkeith Palace.
 Margaret Winstar, a Danish servant of Anne of Denmark, helped her lover, the rebel John Wemyss of Logie escape from the palace.
-James VI was angry and held a council, and sent Morton and Sir Robert Melville to the queen to demand she sent Winstar back to Denmark.
+James VI was angry and held a council.
+He sent Morton and Sir Robert Melville to the queen to demand she sent Winstar back to Denmark.
 The queen refused to speak to them.

+Autobiographical memoir

 William Douglas wrote a short history of the Scottish reformation and reigns of Mary and James VI briefly mentioning the Siege of Leith, the Battle of Carberry Hill, the murder of David Rizzio, and the Ruthven Raid.
+The manuscript is held by the National Records of Scotland.
+Douglas wrote that he offered Rizzio £5,000 to prevent the forfeit of the Earl of Moray.
+He included prayers of thanks for the reformation of the Scottish church.